Make a Mini Gnome from Scraps

-You can make this tiny tiered tray gnome in just a few minutes, to go with your farmhouse decor!
+You can make this adorable tiered tray mini gnome in just a few minutes, to go with your farmhouse decor!
 Plus it’s an easy gnome made from scraps, so it’s a fun scrap-buster project.

 mini gnome tutorial for a farmhouse tiered tray gnome